Why Fans Think Colton Underwood is ‘Coming Out’ on GMA

 Randolph Filed a Straining Order Against Underwood for Stalking

-Some fans are expecting Underwood to simply address the restraining order from ex-girlfriend Randolph.
+Some Twitter users were quick to criticize ABC for giving Underwood a platform to address the restraining order filed by ex-girlfriend Randolph.

 After their split, Randolph filed a restraining order against Underwood alleging harassment.
 Among the claims in the court documents obtained by TMZ, she accuses her Bachelor ex of stalking, loitering outside her and her parents’ homes and even placing a tracker on her car.